Festival Footprint Initiative

 A Step in the Right Direction

 The Ann Arbor Summer Festival (A2SF) is pleased to announce its Festival Footprint Initiative in partnership with Toyota.
-This season we debut sustainability programming in the Annex to inspire and bring awareness to the environment.
+With Toyota’s support, we aim to transform our festival into a zero waste event over the next three to five years.
+In 2018, we debuted sustainability programming at Top of the Park to inspire and bring awareness to the environment.
+To learn more or get involved, email firstname.lastname@example.org.

 We believe art should be everywhere.
 Nature frames over 80% of our programming.
 Whether it’s an aerialist employing a blue-sky backdrop or magnolia trees shading a large spectacle along Ingalls Mall, nature is an extraordinary venue.

-A Long Table discussion on waste reduction will foster meaningful discussions between civic-minded Ann Arborites Join Adam C. Simon, University of Michigan Associate Professor from the Department of Earth and Environmental Sciences, Toyota Motor North America Director, Kevin Webber, Ann Arbor Summer Festival Executive Director Mike Michelon, Huron River Watershed Council Executive Director Laura Rubin, Ecology Center Executive Director Michael Garfield, Director, Michigan Sustainability Cases, open access on Gala, Rebecca Hardin, and sculptor Juan Martinez for a convening on recycling, microplastics, zero waste events, and the arts.
+Highlights from 2018’s Festival Footprint sustainability programming included Detroit Artist Juan Martinez and his Pedal Powered Kinetic Sculptures “Made in Detroit”, an interactive game show workshop hosted by the Ecology Center called “Guess What’s In It?”, and a Long Table discussion (video above) on waste reduction that fostered meaningful discussions between civic-minded Ann Arborites.
+Participants included Adam C. Simon, University of Michigan Associate Professor from the Department of Earth and Environmental Sciences, Toyota Motor North America Director, Kevin Webber, Ann Arbor Summer Festival Executive Director Mike Michelon, Huron River Watershed Council Executive Director Laura Rubin, Ecology Center Executive Director Michael Garfield, Director, Michigan Sustainability Cases, open access on Gala, A2SF Programming & Operations Manager, James Carter, and numerous community members.